rdius/tracker/notifications/README.md

 # Settings

 This file contains all configurations settings for the package.
-It is located in the ``./settings.py`` file.
+It is located in the current folder ( ``./settings.py`` ) file.
 You can directly modify this file to set the credential values.

 ## Using .venv environment variables file

-Create a file named **.env** in the project root folder and set environment variables like below:
+Create a file named **.env** in the project root folder and set environment variables with content like below:

 ```bash
 NOTIFICATION_RECIPIENT_PHONE='+XXXXXXXXXXX'